shalan/IP_Utilities/generators/readme.md

 ```
 ### Port Definitions

 IP Port definitions.
+The Verilog ports if it is a digital soft IP or the macro pins if hard macro.
 For an example:
 ```yaml
 ports:
   - name: "data_in"